 A registered historic landmark, the Rusty Spur is Scottsdale’s oldest cowboy saloon.
 Housed in a former bank building where the vault now holds liquor instead of money, the Spur features live music seven days and nights a week.
 Walk through the swinging doors and enjoy a taste of the Old West.

 This lush pedestrian park is home to several installations from Scottsdale’s renowned public art collection, including Robert Indiana’s iconic “LOVE” sculpture.
-Civic Center Park also is home to the iconic Little Red Schoolhouse, where the Scottsdale Historical Society Museum displays photos and artifacts from the city’s early days. **NOTE: As of fall 2021, Civic Center Park is temporarily closed for an expansive renovation project.
-When the project is completed in early 2023, Civic Center Park will offer shaded pedestrian promenades, lush botanical gardens, a Water + Fog Plaza, three spacious event lawns, the Marshall Gardens wedding area and numerous other upgrades and enhancements.
-Find out more here!
+Scottsdale Civic Center also is home to the iconic Little Red Schoolhouse, where the Scottsdale Historical Society Museum displays photos and artifacts from the city’s early days, along with shaded pedestrian promenades, lush botanical gardens, a Water + Fog Plaza, three spacious event lawns, the Marshall Gardens wedding area and more.

 SMoCA & SCPA

-These artsy sister establishments sit side-by-side on the south end of Civic Center Park.
+These artsy sister establishments sit side-by-side on the south end of the Scottsdale Civic Center.
 The Scottsdale Museum of Contemporary Art (SMoCA) boasts rotating exhibitions of contemporary art, architecture and design.
 Next door, the Scottsdale Center for the Performing Arts features a year-round calendar of theatrical productions, dance performances, concerts, special events and more.
 Pro Tip: Both SMoCA and SCPA house imaginative gift shops that are worth a visit if you’re on the hunt for a special gift!